 - Sine or Triangular Wave according to the position of the two position link.

 The power is provided from a 9v-12v D.C. supply of the users choosing, via a 5.5mm⨯2.1mm Power Jack (JK1).

 This is the area that is lacking.
 The instructions are obviously translated from another language into English.
 They immediately stand out due to the regular reference to “welding” instead of “soldering”.
 My main reason for writing about this kit is to make the instructions clearer.
 Here are the original instructions on two sides of an A5 sheet:

 How To Download An XR2206 Data Sheet

 The data sheet for the XR2206 is available in HTML or PDF format from ALLDATASHEET.COM.
 Choose your format from the links in the list below:

 - PDF format – XR2206 pdf, XR2206 Description, XR2206 Datasheet, XR2206 view ::: ALLDATASHEET ::: Having arrived at the webpage either read the data sheet in the online reader or look for the download button to download the PDF file.
-It looks like this:
+It is on the right and looks like this:

 1. XR2206 Function Generator Component Layout Diagram

 The original component layout diagram is satisfactory and is almost identical to the image printed on top of the circuit board.
 So I have photographed the circuit board to display here instead.